kristian-lange-tw/JATOS_docs_v3/pages/JATOS-server-during-the-COVID-19-pandemic.md

 **Backup your result data**

 Right now _experiments.jatos.org_ is backed up only on a weekly basis.
-Please export your result data on a regular basis since otherwise in some (hopefully never happening) server failure your data might get lost.
-Sadky, we will most likely not have the capacity to help you troubleshoot or recover lost data.
+Please export your result data on a regular basis since otherwise in the (unlikely) case of a server failure your data might get lost.
+Sadly, we will probably not have the capacity to help you troubleshoot or recover lost data.

 **Research only**